Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Comparison of the photon-statistics calculation method proposed in Sec. with the combinatorial method

 An alternative way to incorporate optical loss is to introduce conditional photon-counting probabilities.
-Below we compare with this approach.
-Let the input (pre-loss) state be described by the density operator \(\rho_{\rm in}\) in the Fock basis.
+Below, we compare our method with this approach.
+Let the input (preloss) state be described by the density operator \(\rho_{\rm in}\) in the Fock basis.
 In the absence of loss, the probability of detecting \(n\) photons is the diagonal element \(p_n = (\rho_{\rm in})_{n,n}\).
 Optical loss transforms the photon-number distribution according to

 where